Fidelis Insurance (FIHL)

 AI Analysis | Feedback

-Daniel Burrows joined Fidelis at its inception in 2015, serving as UK CEO and CUO before becoming Group Chief Executive Officer in January 2023.
-He brings over 35 years of insurance experience, having previously held senior broking roles such as Head of Global Retrocession at the Benfield Group and CEO of Aon's Global Specialty division.
-From 2013 to 2015, he was co-CEO of Aon Benfield's Global Re Specialty (GRS) division, and prior to that, he was Deputy CEO of the GRS division from 2008 to 2013.
-His career began as a non-marine property broker at Greig Fester in the 1980s.
+Daniel Burrows joined Fidelis Insurance Group at its inception in 2015, initially serving as UK CEO and CUO, and later becoming Group Managing Director before his promotion to Group Chief Executive Officer in January 2023.
+He possesses over 35 years of experience in the insurance industry.
+His extensive career includes significant senior broking roles such as Head of Global Retrocession at the Benfield Group and CEO of Aon's Global Specialty division.
+He also served as co-CEO of Aon Benfield's Global Re Specialty (GRS) division from 2013 to 2015 and Deputy CEO of the GRS division from 2008 to 2013.
+Mr. Burrows began his career as a non-marine property broker at Greig Fester in the 1980s.

-Allan Decleir Group Chief Financial Officer and Bermuda Chief Executive Officer
+Allan Decleir, Group Chief Financial Officer and Executive Director

-Allan Decleir assumed the role of Group Chief Financial Officer and Bermuda Chief Executive Officer in January 2023, having joined Fidelis as a consultant to Fidelis Insurance Bermuda Ltd. in June 2022.
-He possesses nearly three decades of experience in the (re)insurance industry.
-Prior to Fidelis, Mr. Decleir was an independent financial consultant for ThreeSeas Consulting Ltd. from June 2015 to December 2022.
-He previously held CFO positions at Platinum Underwriters from 2010 to 2015 and Stockton Reinsurance Limited from 1996 to 2003.
-He is a Chartered Professional Accountant (Chartered Accountant).
+Allan Decleir assumed the role of Group Chief Financial Officer and Executive Director at Fidelis Insurance Group in January 2023.
+He brings nearly three decades of experience in the (re)insurance industry.
+Prior to joining Fidelis, he worked as an independent financial consultant to the Bermudian (re)insurance industry, including Fidelis, from June 2015 to December 2022.
+His previous executive positions include serving as CFO at Platinum Underwriters from June 2010 to March 2015, where he oversaw SEC, financial, and regulatory reporting, and as CFO of Stockton Reinsurance Limited from June 1996 to May 2003.
+Mr. Decleir is a Chartered Professional Accountant (CPA) and started his career at Ernst & Young in 1988.

 Jason Kittinger joined Fidelis in 2024 as Group Chief Operating Officer.
-He has over 20 years of experience in the insurance industry, including previous senior roles such as Chief Operating Officer and Chief Financial Officer at Arch Insurance International, which he joined in 2002.
-He also served on various boards for Arch in the UK, Ireland, and Australia.
+He has over 20 years of experience in the insurance industry, having held various senior roles including Chief Operating Officer and Chief Financial Officer at Arch Insurance International, which he joined in 2002.
+He also served on several boards for Arch in the UK, Ireland, and Australia.
+Mr. Kittinger is a Certified Public Accountant (CPA).

-Ian Houston became Group and UK Chief Underwriting Officer at Fidelis in 2023.
-With over 20 years of professional underwriting experience, he previously held senior positions at PartnerRe, including Technical Director of specialty lines and Head of Group Retrocession, where he focused on strategy, risk appetite framework, and portfolio shaping.
+Ian Houston became the Group and UK Chief Underwriting Officer at Fidelis in 2023.
+He has over 20 years of professional underwriting experience, which includes senior positions at PartnerRe.
+At PartnerRe, he served as Technical Director of specialty lines and Head of Group Retrocession, focusing on strategy, risk appetite framework, and portfolio shaping.
+Mr. Houston is an Associate of the Chartered Insurance Institute.

-Jonny Strickle joined Fidelis in 2020 as UK Chief Actuary and Group Head of Reserving, and was promoted to Group Chief Actuarial Officer in 2023.
-Before his time at Fidelis, he served as Head of Reserving for a Lloyd's syndicate and worked as an actuarial consultant at EY.
+Jonny Strickle currently serves as Group Managing Director.
+He joined Fidelis in 2020 as UK Chief Actuary and Group Head of Reserving, and was promoted to Group Chief Actuarial Officer in 2023.
+Before his time at Fidelis, he was Head of Reserving for a Lloyd's syndicate and worked as an actuarial consultant at EY.
+Mr. Strickle is a fellow of the Institute and Faculty of Actuaries.

 AI Analysis | Feedback